 - Manual including lesson plans and reproducible materials

+- CD-ROM of reproducible materials

 - Word Cards

-- Two-sided game board
+- Two-sided Game Board

 - Game pieces and dice

-There is no suggested achievement criterion.
-Record the dates students played games in the Lesson Plan/Record Book.
-Observe students during game play and note specific word-reading or game-playing difficulties.
+The games have no suggested achievement criterion.
+In the Lesson Plan/Record Book, record the date students played games.
+Observe students during game play, and note specific word-reading or game-playing difficulties.

 Reading and Social Skills Games are intended to be fun and social activities.
-The focus is on student interaction and functional use of the Edmark Reading Program words, with the goals of having fun, socializing, and collaborating with other players and/or winning the game.
+The focus is on student interaction and the functional use of the Edmark Reading Program words, with the goals of having fun, socializing, and collaborating with other players and/or winning the game.